 The long answer: Using a low ISO should always be a priority.
 Exactly how low, as explained above, will depend on the given situation.
-In most cases, you should use Base ISO for as long as possible.
+You should use Base ISO for as long as possible.

-Simply leave the ISO at 100 and don’t change it until you have to.
+Leave the ISO at 100, and don’t change it until you have to.
 This could be because the light is fading and you need a longer shutter speed (in which case you should mount your camera on a tripod) or because you need a shorter shutter speed to capture a quickly moving subject.

-Mounting the camera on a tripod allows you to lengthen the shutter speed to a duration you wouldn’t be able to get sharp images with handheld.
+Mounting the camera on a tripod allows you to lengthen the shutter speed to a duration you couldn’t get sharp images with handheld.
 This is called long exposure photography.

-If using a tripod is not an option, you have to instead increase the ISO.
+If using a tripod is not an option, you must increase the ISO instead.

-Just remember: a low ISO means less noise, which is crucial when you are making big prints.
+Remember: a low ISO means less noise, which is crucial when making big prints.
 I can also save you hours in post-production.

-I know that the ISO can be a very technical subject but I hope I was able to explain it in an understandable manner.
-We could go much more into the details but I don’t see that as a benefit.
+I know that ISO can be a very technical subject, but I hope I was able to explain it understandably.
+We could go much more into the details, but I don’t see that as a benefit.
 Especially not if you are a beginner.

-The good news is that using the ISO isn’t quite as difficult as you might think at first.
-With a little practice, it will quickly begin to make sense.
+The good news is that using the ISO isn’t quite as difficult as you might think initially.
+With a bit of practice, it will quickly begin to make sense.

 Let’s sum things up a little:

 - ISO tells your camera’s sensitivity to light